matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

    XXX Question: currently there are restrictions which stop users assigning PLs above their own current power level.
 Do we need to replicate these restrictions?
 If so, that probably necessitates changes to event auth?
+(Does anyone actually make use of allowing non-admins to send PL events today?)

 #### Propagating changes into rooms